ztyyLV/web-twain-docs/indepth/features/buffer.md

 DWObject.SwitchImage(0, 2);
 ```

-* Lastly, use one of the following methods to remove one or multiple images from the buffer:
+* Lastly, you can use one of the following methods to remove one or multiple images from the buffer:

 ``` javascript
 // Removes a single image specified by index